 Yes.
 Students conducting human subjects’ research require IRB approval or registration before they can initiate their project.
-See Definition of Human Subjects Research for more information.
-Please consult with the Human Research Protections staff if you are unsure whether your project constitutes human subjects research.
+Please consult with the Office of Research Compliance staff if you are unsure whether your project constitutes human subjects research.

-No. PVAMU doctoral students can not be Lead Researchers/Investigators on human subjects’ protocols.
-Faculty Sponsorship is required for all research applications to include outside investigators that desire access to the university student population.
+Yes.
+PVAMU doctoral students can be Lead Researchers/Investigators on human subjects’ protocols with Faculty Advisors identified on the protocol.
+Faculty Sponsorship is required for all research applications from outside investigators that desire access to the university student population.

 When a student’s research project consists of the collection and/or analysis of data that is part of the scope of an existing faculty member’s IRB approved research, the student can be added to the Faculty member’s protocol, rather than submitting as Lead Researcher on a new IRB Application.

 Yes.
-An application for Exempt Registration is required if you plan to conduct anonymous survey or interview research.
+An application is required if you plan to conduct anonymous survey or interview research.

-Most full Committee protocols are approved for one year from the date of approval (the IRB may grant a shorter approval period).
-Continuation of an approved protocol requires submission of the Continuing Protocol Application.
-A research protocol is registered for three years and requires a yearly update.
-Continuation of a protocol beyond three years requires submission of a new IRB Application.
+Most Full Committee and Expedited protocols are approved for one year from the date of review or approval (the IRB may grant a shorter approval period).
+Continuation of an approved protocol requires submission of the Continuing Review Form.